 It is important to note that while it is less expensive to insure electric powered vehicles today, as these vehicles evolve over time, and potentially become faster and more powerful, the lower priced auto insurance may or may not always be the case.

-Individual electric car owners should, just like all other potential auto insurance buyers, shop around for several different quotes, prior to making a purchase.
-This is because the actual cost of auto coverage will typically depend on the specific vehicle that's being insured.
+Buyers of electric car owners should, just like all other auto buyers, compare car insurance quotes.
+This is because the cost of auto coverage depends in part on the vehicle that's being insured.

 For example, because electric cars are still a relative newcomer to the marketplace, certain parts may be more difficult to find if the vehicle needs repair - and this could potentially raise the cost of insurance coverage for that specific vehicle.
 With this in mind, it's best to obtain several competing quotes before moving forward.